syncfusion/ej2-react-docs/src/schedule/schedule/localization.md

 {% endtab %}

-## Time mode
+## Setting the time format

-The time mode of the Scheduler can be either 12 or 24 hours format which is completely based on the `locale` set to the Scheduler.
-Since the default `locale` value of the Scheduler is en-US, the time mode will be set to 12 hours format automatically.
+Time formats is a way of representing the time value in different string formats in the Scheduler.
+By default, the time mode of the Scheduler can be either 12 or 24 hours format which is completely based on the system’s local culture.
+You can also customize the format by using the `timeFormat` property.
+To know more about the time format standards, refer to the [Date and Time Format](https://ej2.syncfusion.com/react/documentation/common/internationalization/#custom-formats) section.

+The following example demonstrates the Scheduler component in 24 hours format.

-{% tab template="schedule/localization", iframeHeight="588px", compileJsx=true %}
+{% tab template="schedule/local-data", iframeHeight="588px", compileJsx=true %}

 ```tsx
 import * as React from 'react';